-Huge thanks to all of you who joined the discussion and contributed your thoughts on how to mitigate risk of memory card issues!
+Huge thanks to all of those who joined the discussion and contributed your thoughts on how to mitigate the risk of SD card issues!
 Names are in no particular order.

 The lesson is always test a new SD card first before putting it to serious use.